How is Stihl pronounced?

 - When I toured the Australian factory they told me Andreas Stihl did not respond to people who used the Americanized version [Still].
 Just ignored them.

-And then there were those who, because of their accent, couldn’t even hear a difference between the way they pronounce Still and Steel – seems to be those in the American south.
+There were also those who, because of their accent, couldn’t even hear a difference between the way they pronounce Still and Steel – seems to be those in the South of the US.

 Stihl Name FAQs